 This type of chili pod has thick, crunchy flesh and fewer seeds.
 The seeds loosen off easily.
 Jalapeno peppers are bright green and unripe when they are freshly harvested, and over time they gradually turn into yellow or red when fully ripe.

 Jalapeno peppers are mashed up or used to garnish cocktails or mixed in any beverage recipes that call for a mild, pleasant heat.
+And jalapeno is also an ideal alternative to cayenne peppers if you cannot find them at the local stores.

 Chopped or thinly sliced pieces of Jalapeno are wonderful to top meat dishes; they add interesting, fresh, and unique flavors and can do a total upgrade to your meal.